Article first published in September 2016, updated June 2019

 1. Choose a Trigger

-To set your marketing automation up, you first choose a trigger that will automatically send a customized message to that subscriber.
+To set your marketing automation up, you first choose a trigger that’ll automatically send a customized message to that subscriber.

 Once you’ve selected a trigger and a customer takes that action, Campaign Monitor will automatically send the email connected with that trigger.
 An example of a common trigger most companies use is when a subscriber joins a list for the first time.
 In this case, most companies will send a welcome email.